 Choosing the metal tone may be a challenge.
 If you plan to make pendant necklaces for the bridesmaids and the bride, as well as making tie tacks for your partner and their attendants, you will need to locate the right findings for all of these items.

 As a general rule, silver is easier to locate than gold, but if you really want gold, keep hunting.
 You will need some tools to make pendants, and you may need to get gems drilled by a skilled craftsperson for the pendants.

 Invest in the Right Raw Goods

-Visit a get and mineral show or a gem shop to see what they offer in real gemstones.
+Visit a get and check out the post right here mineral show or a gem shop to see what they offer in real gemstones.
 Many minerals, such as turquoise and lapis, look terrific as a single accent pendant.
 When polished and mounted or drilled, the necklace you make can stand alone.

 Talk with local craftspeople about the best glues and adhesives to use when mounting polished gems on bracelets, necklace findings, and tie-tack bases.
 When working with this glue, you can keep things tidier by using an old phone book as a glue base.
 Many types of jewelry glue offer terrific sticking power, but drips can mean you glue the item to the table.
 A phone book is easier!
 Visit your closest craft store to see if they offer classes on jewelry making that you can take with your group of friends.

 Take a Class Together